The Advising Partnership

-Anyone you choose!
-Although our office makes sure that every new student is contacted by one of our academic counselors, you can choose to see this person or whomever you'd like.
-Most students start out meeting with the general advisers in our office or the Office of Minority Affairs & Diversity Counseling Services.
+Although our office makes sure that every new student is contacted by one of our academic advisers, you can choose to see this person or whomever you'd like.
+Most students start out meeting with their assigned adviser in UAA Advising or the Office of Minority Affairs & Diversity Counseling Services.
 As you start to narrow down your choice of majors, or if you're already declared, you will want to start meeting with department advisers.
 Other advising services at the UW include Student-Athlete Academic Services and the University Honors Program.
 Your ideal educational team will include both general and department advisers.

 General advisers have expertise spanning the whole university.
 Until you declare a major you might primarily work with general advisers.
 They can explain requirements and procedures and help you plan for your major.
 They'll discuss with you how you can match your own interests with opportunities at the UW, and how you can integrate your academic and career plans.

 In addition to general advising, each of these offices offer specialized advising services.
 For example, our office also offers advising services to second-year students, preprofessional students, and students who are struggling academically.

 College and Department advisers, on the other hand, have specialized knowledge of their specific area of the university.
 As you start to narrow down your choice of majors, you will want to meet with the college and department advisers for those majors for program planning and, in many cases, preparing your application for admission to the major.
 College and department advisers can introduce you to the opportunities available in each program, including internships, undergraduate research, scholarships, new and one-time course offerings, and special events.
 Once you declare a major, you will meet primarily with that department's adviser to plan your program of classes, stay connected with your academic community, and prepare for graduation and beyond.